epinio/docs/docs/references/cli/epinio_push.md

 ### Options

 ```
+      --app-chart string             App chart to use for deployment
   -b, --bind strings                 configurations to bind immediately
       --builder-image string         Paketo builder image to use for staging
       --container-image-url string   Container image url for the app workload image